Letters to the Editor

 - Aust Prescr 2016;39:151

 - DOI: 10.18773/austprescr.2016.074

-In the article dealing with drug-seeking behaviour, It is a Tasmanian state-wide register that allows doctors to notify concerns about a patient’s medicine use and ensures all subsequent prescriptions for drugs of concern are listed.
+In the article dealing with drug-seeking behaviour,1 I was surprised to see no mention of Drugs and Poisons Information System Online Remote Access (DORA).
+It is a Tasmanian state-wide register that allows doctors to notify concerns about a patient’s medicine use and ensures all subsequent prescriptions for drugs of concern are listed.
 Pharmacists can also access this information.
 I believe that at least one other state runs a similar system.

 In the first instance, checking to see if an individual is registered on DORA will allow the prescriber or dispenser to establish if there are conditions already in place.
 This is very useful out of hours when contacting GPs is often not possible.